-FROM STORM TEAM 3 CHIEF METEOROLOGIST KRIS ALLRED…
+FROM STORM TEAM 3 METEOROLOGIST LEE HAYWOOD…

 In the event of severe weather… stay tuned to STORM TEAM 3.
 If you have a storm report… weather video or a weather picture… please send it to firstname.lastname@example.org